 This may be through improved visibility of your energy use (for example, identifying periods during the day when your business’s energy demand is high and taking action to address this) and/or opportunities to plan, manage, control and optimise your energy consumption.

 You can register your interest with us by completing our online form available at the bottom of our Smart metering web page.

 By registering, you’ll receive updates on the progress of our Smart programme.
 You will also be contacted to arrange an appointment once the rollout of meters commences.

 We continue to work hard to ensure we make energy work for you.
 If you’re not currently a customer with us, should you be interested in joining SSE Business Energy, simply give us a call on 0800 389 4466 or visit our website which provides all the information and contact details you need to help you make the decision.

 Standard installation of the Smart meter is free as part of the nationwide rollout.
 There may be additional work required (which may be subject to additional charges) in order to make sure your supply is in a safe state to allow the installation of a Smart meter.

 SSE is mandated by our supply licence to ensure we provide customers with meters that provide remote reading ability and access to energy data.

 However, fully compliant Smart meters are not currently available for some business customers.
 This is an industry wide issue.

-In the meantime, AMR smart meters enable customers to take advantage of access to their data profile to manage their energy consumption now instead of waiting for the next wave of Smart metering.
+In the meantime, AMR smart meters enable customers to take advantage of access to their profile data to manage their energy consumption now instead of waiting for the next wave of Smart metering.